pyeventsourcing/eventsourcing/docs/topics/domain.rst

-We can use the event sourced ``Order`` aggregate in the same way as the undecorated ordinary Python ``Order`` class above.
+We can use the event sourced ``Order`` aggregate in the same way as the undecorated ordinary Python ``Order`` class.
 The event sourced version has the advantage that using it will trigger a sequence of aggregate events that can be persisted in a database and used in future to determine the state of the order.